My Life As A 5th Grader

 “There’s Bree’s.
 So much for a writing career.
 Huhu.”

 “Huhu, true that.
 What a loser.
-Hey could I get a drink of that?
+Hey could I get a drink of yer water, man?
 What?
 It’s not my fault the line was long.”

 Actually, I was a pretty good student in my younger years.
 Didn’t talk very much, kept to myself a lot, got my shit and got out.
 Kinda like Wal-Mart’s motto, but personified.
 Haha.
 However, despite being a goody two shoes, I was constantly assigned the front desk.
 (Come on now Teach, aren’t the bad kids supposed to be sitting where I am?)
 But no. Even if the seating arrangement was alphabetical, I’d STILL end up in the front of the classroom.
 Usually by some stupid chart the teacher printed off.
 I guess to make it easier for substitutes to take attendance?
 Whatever the reason, I absolutely hated it.
 It pissed me off too, cuz I knew I had no power to change it.
 Can’t say I didn’t learn anything though.
 Haha.